 Robillard, André untitled, 1964 sculpture of wood and various materials length 114 cm © photo credit Collection de l’Art Brut, Lausanne

-Here he stored the guns, spaceships and sputniks that he has made since 1964 from objects he salvaged from the rubbish tip, such as food tins, old lightbulbs, pieces of wood, plastic piping and metal bars.
-He assembled these diverse elements with adhesive tape and iron wire.
-In 1989, he moved into an apartment where he continues his production without any discontinuity.
+Here he stored the guns, spaceships and sputniks he had been making since 1964 from objects salvaged from the local rubbish dump: food tins, old lightbulbs, pieces of wood, plastic piping and metal bars, which he assembled with adhesive tape and wire.
+He was also a prolific artist, drawing with felt pens and coloured pencils.

 - The Outlanders.
 Forging Ahead With Art Brut (german version) (Books about Art Brut)